 Industrial Metallurgists, LLC provides materials engineering expertise and materials engineering training to help clients develop and manufacture products.
-We believe that understanding the science and engineering of materials enables the design and manufacture of products that meet their performance, reliability, and cost requirements.
+We believe that understanding the science and engineering of materials has a huge impact on the ability to design and manufacture successful products that meet their performance, reliability, and cost requirements.

 We offer two core services: metallurgy training and materials engineering consulting.

 Our metallurgy training is developed by experts, and delivered via online courses, webinars, and on-site courses.